danReynolds/ECON101/module4.md

 **Market Supply Curve** = the horizontal sum of individual supply curves.
 Also called the marginal social cost curve (MSC).

 **Producer Surplus** = the excess of the amount received from the sale of a good or service over the cost of producing it.

+It is the area above the supply curve, but below the market price.
+Which makes sense, it is the surplus earned by the supplier, they were willing to sell it at the supply curve, but got even more at a higher market price.

 The marginal cost of a good or service minus its price, summed over the entire quantity sold.